gabicfa/object-distance/README.md

-# object-distance
+# Object distance
 Vision Project - part 2

 ## Libraries and Sources
-To proceed, you need to have VLFeat library installed on your computer.
-You can use both Linux and Anaconda Para prosseguir, você precisa ter a biblioteca VLFeat instalada em seu computador.
+To proceed, you need to have the VLFeat library installed on your computer.
+You can use both Linux and Anaconda.
+Para prosseguir, você precisa ter a biblioteca VLFeat instalada em seu computador.
 Você pode usar tanto o Linux quanto o Anaconda

 [VLFeat](http://www.vlfeat.org/)